jsievers/tycho-demo/exercises/Exercise_04_Add_P2_Repository/README.txt

 Exercise 4: Add a p2 repository
 ===============================

-- [optional if you want to catch up from exercise 3]:
+- [optional if you want to catch up from exercise 3 or reset your workspace]:
   Import all 5 projects from the zip into an empty eclipse workspace using File > Import > Existing Maven Projects
 - Right-click on tychodemo.aggregator > Run As > Maven package.
   The build should succeed and build 5 modules